 Why SPACE 3.0 Matters

 Imagine if an endowment was set up when John Glenn first flew into space or Neil Armstrong and Buzz Aldrin first stepped onto the Moon. $20 Million raised back then could have grown to more than $1 Billion today and provided a source of funds that could make a profound difference.
 Today, SPACE 3.0 aims to fill this gap.
-It would be an organization that could help preserve the history of spaceflight, assist entrepreneurs promoting STEM initiatives, and increase awareness of space and its benefits.
+It would be an organization that could help preserve the history of spaceflight, empower entrepreneurs and visionaries, promote STEM initiatives, and increase awareness of space and its benefits.

 While there are a lot of organizations involved in and around space, there is a critical need to build an endowment whose resources can self fund the initiatives that preserve the past, help entrepreneurs and visionaries, and craft the vision for a space future.
 SPACE 3.0, a 501c3 charitable foundation, was launched so that collectively, we as individuals and corporations, can endow the industry and create a pooled resource that can grant and invest in worthy initiatives.

 Beginning with the birth of the sector in the 1950s and 1960s, most space activity was directed by the needs of government.
 The Space Race and the landing of the Apollo spacecraft on the Moon (Space 1.0) was followed by a multi-decade period dominated by government programs lacking an overall underlying vision and the emergence of the first commercially driven ventures (Space 2.0).
 Today, billionaries and private investors have begun to shift the conversation, investing significant private funds to challenge the status quo.
 Space 3.0 represents this new beginning, the next evolution of Space products and services.
 As we consider a free and open space economy, we need to preserve the past knowledge; define a vision; and encourage, support, and educate those leading the efforts.